Mayeu/mayeu.me/_posts/2017-06-17-creating-internal-pki-with-cfssl.md

 {% enddigraph %}
 <figcaption class="caption">The simplest CA</figcaption>
 </div>
-First, some context and vocabulary we are going to use.
+This section covers some context and vocabulary we are going to use.
+If you are well aware of how CA are working, you can jump directly to the [next section](#creating-your-ca).

 The simplest certificate authority we can have is only composed of the root certificate, often called "Root CA".

-As soon as you have this, you can issue a leaf certificate.
+As soon as we have this, we can issue a leaf certificate.
 <div style="float: left; text-align: center; margin: 20px;">
 {% digraph simplest CA issuing certs %}
 node [shape=box]